Hotel Alfonso XIII: History

 The hotel was a winning project chosen among others after a contest was held under the direction of renowned architect Aníbal González.
 Espiau reached the award, and built a hotel destined to be the hotel of the Iberoamerican Exposition of 1929.

-During the Second Republic, its name was changed to Hotel Andalucía Palace.
-It later recovered its original name, conserved to date.
+King Alfonso XIII was deposed in 1931, and the hotel was renamed the Hotel Andalucia Palace throughout the Second Republic.

 Architecture

 The building is in the Neo-Mudéjar style.
 This style is historicist and, in this case also has an aspect of Andalusian regionalism.
 Initially designed in 1916, it blends in with the overall aesthetics of the buildings planned for the Ibero-American Exposition of 1929.
 Its façade and its overall construction display a significant wealth of decorative elements and details, built from materials that could well be considered as frugal or simple: mostly brick, plaster, wood and ceramics.

 The interior puts forth a display of wealth and status: arches and columns, decorated with elaborate coffered hanging lamps and fine carpets from the Royal Tapestry Factory.
 Ornamented ceramic tiles (azulejos) decorate walls, ceilings and all manner of structures.
 The luxurious rooms were designed to accommodate kings, presidents, celebrities and other guests of the Ibero-American Exposition of 1929.
 The floors are marble and wood.